ideal-life-generator/ideal-check/README.md

-# Simple and flexible validation for incoming data
+# Simple and flexible check for incoming data

 ### Installation